risk-first/website/practices/Coding.md

 One of the reasons for this is that _Developers love to develop_ and it is, after all, their job.
 If they _aren't_ developing, then are they still needed?
 This is [Agency Risk](Agency-Risk):  people who are worried about their jobs will often try to _look busy_, and if that means creating some drama on the project, then so be it.

-This usually occurs when a successful project is nearing delivery:  ideally, you want to be _decreasing_ the amount of change on a project as it gets closer to key [Delivery Dates](Coordination-Risk).
+Sadly, this usually occurs when a successful project is nearing delivery.
+Ideally, you want to be _decreasing_ the amount of change on a project as it gets closer to key [Delivery Dates](Coordination-Risk).
 This is because the risk of [Missing the Date](Coordination-Risk) is greater than the risk of [some features not being ready](Feature-Risk).

 In the past, I've found it helpful to down-size the team by temporarily moving developers into other less-fortunate teams, reducing both [Coordination Risk](Coordination-Risk) and [Agency Risk](Agency-Risk) at the same time.